 You must study the pressures you apply and the resulting responses from your partners.
 Search for a pressure that makes 80% or more of your partners all respond the same way.
 When you find that pressure, select an ideal attack based off of the response that people give you.
 Then drill your timing until you can apply the pressure and nail the opening as it occurs.

-By the way, when your partner is lower ranked or makes technical errors, it’s almost the same, but the pressure (step one) is unnecessary.
+By the way, when your partner is lower ranked or makes technical errors, it’s almost the same, but the pressure (step one) is unnecessary.2.
+He deviates from proper structure (because he is making an error).

 3. Attack with optimal TIMING